GraalVM Native Build Tools - for Maven

 Many of the leading microservice frameworks support ahead-of-time compilation with GraalVM Native Image, including Micronaut, Spring, Helidon, and Quarkus.

-In addition, there are Maven and Gradle plugins for Native Image so you can easily build, test, and run Java applications as executable files.
+In addition, there are Maven and Gradle plugins for Native Image to make building, testing, and running Java applications as native executables easy.

 Estimated lab time: 45 minutes